ellahollowood/test/bar_charts/UN/README.md

 #### Unfinished business
 We've tried to script as much as possible of the styling in code, but there's some things we haven't managed yet.

-Here's the design:
+Here's the design we're aiming for:
 ![alt text](https://github.com/ellahollowood/test/blob/master/bar_charts/UN/Design.png)

 And here's the R plot:
 ![alt text](https://github.com/ellahollowood/test/blob/master/bar_charts/UN/R%20Plot.png)

 Here's a list of the bits of styling left to do:
+- Label font
-- Font
+- Horizontal line thickness
 - Continue the horizontal gridlines underneath the y axis labels
 - Adjust the distance of the country code labels from the x axis